Coursework from Other USC Graduate Departments

 USC Price Policies

-Often graduate students may wish to take graduate courses in other departments at USC.
-In most cases, students may take some or all of their electives in another graduate program, but may rarely satisfy core requirements by taking courses in other USC departments.
-Students should seek approval in advance from their degree directors prior to taking coursework in another department
+Graduate students often wish to take graduate courses in other departments at USC.
+In most cases, students may take some or all of their electives in another graduate program, but they may rarely satisfy core requirements through theses courses.
+Students should seek approval in advance from their Degree Director prior to taking coursework in another department.

-Applying Other Department Coursework to the USC Price Degree
+Applying Outside Department Coursework to the USC Price Degree

 - Approval for doctoral students taking courses outside of USC Price is negotiated with the student’s Guidance Committee.

-- Students are informed in writing by the Student Services Advisor of the outcome of the decision.
+- Students are informed of the decision in writing by the Student Services Advisor.

 For additional information, please go to the Graduate Students page in the Requirements for Graduation section of the USC Catalogue.